matthew-coad/autem/doc/07-SS-Species Simulation.md

 This is not a unique problem to Autem.

 The proposed solution is to allow "species" where each species is devoted to a specific area of the solution space.
-Members of the same species can be identified by how accuractely they predict each other.
-Two members with similar predictions can be considered to be the same species.

-Species will tend to breed with each other and compete with each other.
-Species will be permitted to enter into evolutionary dead-ends.
-In these cases the problem will be explored by other species.
+Species are allowed to evolve until the solution hits a maxima.
+Then that species is buried, top members are inducted into a hall of fame and the next species are started.

-This study will continue the trend of components being a set of interacting forces without a hard work-flow.
-Outcome will finally get dropped.
-Components will be free to mark contest outcomes on members directly may contradict each other.
+Cross accuracy can be used to force new species to explore different areas of the solution space.

 ## Switch to SS study.